-The RSE programme will be led by Chris Carey, PSHRE Curriculum leader, who will be held to account and supported by both the Senior Leadership team and Governors (Alan Le Grys).
+The RSE programme will be led by Chris Carey, PSHRE Curriculum leader and Assistant Principal, who will be held to account and supported by both the wider Senior Leadership team and Governors (Alan Le Grys).
 The curriculum leader has had extensive training from both the PSHE Association (of which he is a member) and Medway Council in developing a local strategy.
 Local context for all rationale is also supported through working collaboratively alongside the schools Safeguarding Team to identify key areas of support required for our setting.
 The RSE curriculum will be taught by two subject specialists within the department, or where this is not possible, those other members of staff will receive high quality training from the Head of department prior to delivery.
 There is some crossover of information, for example that of a scientific nature, which will be taught by Science subject specialists.
 At The Hundred of Hoo we also acknowledge the importance of Parents and Carers in supporting relationships and sex education.
 This includes the support and promotion of shared values, such as; equality, respect, courtesy and acceptance of others.
+As such, all parents shall be given access to an overview of the curriculum, which is shared within a letter from the curriculum leader at the start of each academic year and also within the academy website.
+Resources of pupil lessons are accessible by parents through their child's google classroom.